-To the e Parent:

-OLLOWING INFORMATION IS NECESSARY FOR ANY STUDENTIMENT IN SCHOOL.
+To th e Parent: FOLLOWING INFORMATION IS NECESSARY FOR ANY STUDENT TMENT IN SCHOOL.
 ALL SPACES MUST BE COMPLETED.
-TTO USE PRESCRIBED MEDICATIONS OR TO RECEIVE

-Name e of Student Address

-Schoo ol .
-Grade

-A. I am requesting permission for my child named above to o: (Check all that apply)

-use or receive prescribed medication

-receive prescribed treatment

-self-administer prescribed medication(s) in my paccordance with the Doctor's prescription. presence or that of an authorized staff member in

-В. I will assume responsibility for safe delivery of the medical ation to school.

-C. I will notify the school immediately if there is any change treatment. in the use of the medication or the prescribed

-D. I release and agree to hold the Board of Education, its off liability foreseeable or unforeseeable for damages or inju authorization.

-Signat ture of Parent Date

-Home e Telephone Work Telephone
+TTO USE PRESCRIBED MEDICATIONS OR TO RECEIVE Name e of Student Address Schoo ol Grade A. I am requesting permission for my child named above to o: (Check all that apply) use or receive prescribed medication receive prescribed treatment presence or that of an authorized staff member in accordance with the Doctor's prescription. resence of that of an authorized staff member in В. I will assume responsibility for safe delivery of the medica ition to school.
+C. I will notify the school immediately if there is any change treatment. in the use of the medication or the prescribed D. I release and agree to hold the Board of Education, its off liability foreseeable or unforeseeable for damages or inju authorization.
+Signa ture of Parent Date Home e Telephone Work Telephone